Armadale, Western Australia: Law and crime

-Armadale is often regarded as being dangerous and unsafe, with Perth Now calling it Perth's most violent suburb.
+Armadale is often regarded as being dangerous and unsafe, with PerthNow calling it Perth's most violent suburb.
 Red Suburbs rates Armadale a crime ranking of 70/100, where the bigger number means more crime, and also states that probability of being a victim of violent and property crime in Armadale were higher than the state and national probability.

 From July to October 2017, Armadale recorded almost 10 assaults every week.
 In 2017, it was the top metropolitan area for domestic assaults, and fourth for non-domestic assaults behind Fremantle, Northbridge and the Perth CBD.
 During the COVID-19 pandemic, there was a decline in offences where it reached its lowest in a decade at 3,179 offences during the 2021–2022 financial year.
 Yet, Armadale still had the fourth highest crime rate per 100,000.
 Following the pandemic, it recorded 3,879 offences during the 2022–2023 financial year, in which theft was the most commonly committed crime at 1,374 offences.

-On 26 September 2019, Michelle Roberts announced the construction on a new Armadale Court House and Police Complex.
+On 26 September 2019, Minister for Police Michelle Roberts announced the construction on a new Armadale Court House and Police Complex.
 It would see the relocation of the existing court house and police station into a single complex.
 Construction was estimated to be complete by 2022.
-It would be opened on 2 November 2023 and costed $88.5 million.
+It opened on 2 November 2023 and cost $88.5 million.